Peter August: Casting and creation

 In October 2017, TVLine announced that Wes Ramsey, previously recognized for his portrayal of Sam Spencer on Guiding Light, had been cast in the "mystery role" of Peter August.
 Besides his first air-date, no further details were made available at press time.
 Ramsey, who had recently become known to General Hospital fans as the boyfriend of Laura Wright – who plays Carly Corinthos – took to social media about his casting: "Port Charles is a dream come true!"
 Ramsey accompanied Wright to set one day and had a friendly encounter with executive producer Frank Valentini.
 A few months later, Ramsey came in to audition for the role of Peter.
 In 2009, Ramsey auditioned at One Life to Live where Valentini also served as executive producer.
 Ramsey felt he and Valentini had "unfinished business" after their first meeting in 2009.
 With his most recent stint in daytime being a short lived role at Days of Our Lives, Ramsey turned to daytime once again because he missed the genre.
 "To tell you the truth, I felt better about this time and this role and this show than any other time in my career."
 Wright helped him prepare for the screen test.
 Ramsey competed against 8 other actors, and auditioned 3 times for the role.
 The actors, including Ramsey, auditioned with opposite Finola Hughes who plays Peter's mother, Anna.

 Hughes concluded that Henrik/Peter's creation was a surefire way to, in the words of ABC Soaps In Depth, "blow up" the canvas for so many characters.
 In an interview with Soap Opera Digest, Ramsey explained that Peter was presented to him as a "much smaller role and throughout the course of a few weeks, grew into something else."
 Despite their hesitation, both Hughes and her co-star Tristan Rogers — who plays Anna's ex-husband Robert — agreed that the story of Peter's conception and birth would fit into the timeline without completely upending the history between their own characters.

 In June 2021, Ramsey exited the role.
 Following a two month absence, Ramsey returned to the role during the final moments of the August 23 episode.
 On February 23, 2022, he exited the role once again.
+In 2026, Ramsey made an unannounced guest return during the January 23 episode.
+Six months later, he returned with ongoing appearances.
+Scenes concerning Ramsey's exit in the role aired on September 9, 2026.